Visa policy of mainland China: Visa Facilitation Agreements

 Starting from March 2015, China announced that multiple-entry L, M, Q2, and S2 visas with the validity for up to nine years and 11 months (not exceeding the life of the passport) would be issued to citizens of Canada.
 The duration of stay is 60 days per entry for L and M visas, 90 days for S2 visas, and 120 days for Q2 visas.
 Visa applicants who are of Chinese descent can enjoy a 180-day duration of stay when applying for Q2 visas.
 The application fee is Can$100, and, since applying through a Visa Center is mandatory when in Canada, an "application service fee" is also charged with each application.
+Under a temporary policy, visa application fee for Canadian citizens is reduced by 25% to CAN$ 75.